mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 So first, “When the old plum tree suddenly opens, the world of the blossoming flowers arises.”
 That means the whole world is occupied, embraced by blooming flowers.
 So the whole world is flowers; even though the world is covered with snow, it’s completely flowers.
 And then that is simultaneously spring.
 So that’s why it says, “At the moment when the world of blossoming flowers arises, spring arrives.”

 Which of the two comes first?
 Does spring come first?
 Or do blooming flowers come first?
 That is human speculation. *Reality*, as it really is, is completely the truth that blooming flowers and spring come together, simultaneously.
-We don’t know how.
-But this is true!
+We don’t know how... but this is true!

 So Dōgen Zenji and many teachers try to present this total picture of *one*, working with the whole universe.
 So if you see the one plum flower, immediately you can see the whole world working with this one plum flower, through his words.

 #### 30:31

-Another example is [that Dōgen Zenji] talks about *everydayness*, everyday mind.
+Another example is [that Dōgen Zenji talks] about *everydayness*, everyday mind.
 What is everyday mind?
 Everyday mind.
 We know [it] pretty well.
 But he says (in *Shinjin Gakudō*, “Studying the Way with Body and Mind”) that everyday mind is quite different from our understanding.
 He says:

-> Everyday mind is everyday mind throughout this world and other worlds.
+> Everyday mind is always everyday mind, throughout this world and other worlds.
 Yesterday lept from that [place]; today comes from that place.
 When you go, the whole world goes.
 When you come, the whole earth comes.
 The gate of this everydayness [is] opening and closing at the moment; the gate[s] of myriad, myriad beings are opening and closing at the moment.

 Can you [understand this]?
 If you read this in Japanese it’s more beautiful, but when I translate it into English maybe it’s not beautiful.
-But behind my English words, please understand what is everydayness.
-We don’t understand everydayness, but if you listen to [these words] I think [we can hear that] everydayness is something more than we have thought: everydayness is like something exists with all sentient being simultaneously.
+But behind my English words, please understand what everydayness is.
+We don’t understand what everydayness is, but if you listen to [these words] I think [we can hear that] everydayness is something more than we have thought: everydayness is like something exists with all sentient being simultaneously.

 And then, even though you don’t understand it, you are really captured by this statement.
 So naturally, you can memorize [it].
-If you read a wonderful statement written by whoever, naturally you are captured by words of the beautiful statement, even if you don’t understand it.
+If you read a wonderful statement written by whoever, naturally you are captured by the beautiful statement in words, even if you don’t understand it.
 This is important, because they always represent something as a whole – not the one particular thing.

 That is so-called *all are Buddha*.
-Everydayness is not [what] you have believed through your experience, through your education, et cetera; it is nothing but the total picture of the Buddhas with the universe.
+Everydayness is not [what] you have believed through your experience, through your education, et cetera: it is nothing but the total picture of the buddhas with the universe.
 Everydayness is something cosmic, with all the universe.

-So we should receive it and use it, and also try to be present there, and constantly focus on it and aim at it, moving toward that, day by day.
+So we should receive [everydayness] and use it, and also try to be present there, and constantly focus on it and aim at it, moving toward that, day by day.
 This is called *the wheel of great greed*.

 So we should totally accept this everydayness.
 And then naturally you remember this statement; very naturally it gives lots of instructions to you.